HouzuoGuo/laitos/doc/[Web-service]-web-browser-on-a-page-(SlimerJS).md

-# Web service: remote browser (SlimerJS)

 ## Introduction
 Hosted by laitos [web server](https://github.com/HouzuoGuo/laitos/wiki/%5BDaemon%5D-web-server), the service renders websites on laitos server and let you interact with it via mouse and keyboard input.
-It may be used for:
+It is often useful for:
-- Browsing websites internal to laitos host.
+- General web browsing.
 - Enable outdated computers (e.g. Windows 95 + Mosaic browser) to enjoy rich experience of modern web.
+- Browsing websites internal to laitos server.

 In contrast to PhantomJS based web browser, SlimerJS based web browser is more capable of rendering very modern websites, even Google Maps and YouTube.
 However, SlimerJS based web browsers rely on Docker container runtime or